Skip to main content

 T-00:00

-Start with launch fundamentals or jump into a focused topic like reentry or orbital flight.
+Start with launch fundamentals or jump into a focused topic like aerodynamics or orbital mechanics.

 The Rocket EquationThe Tsiolkovsky equation relates the change in velocityto the specific impulse and mass ratio of a rocket.It is the fundamental equation for orbital mechanics.Δv = Iₛₚ · g₀ · ln(m₀/m₁)ThrustMassΔv